 Ken's education includes an undergraduate degree in theology from Multnomah University in Portland, Oregon, a graduate degree in New Testament from Talbot School of Theology in La Mirada, California (where he now teaches), and a Ph.D. degree in Hermeneutics and Biblical Interpretation from Westminster Theological Seminary in Philadelphia, Pennsylvania.

 Ken writes both academic and non-academic articles and books, and blogs at his own site Kindle Afresh as well as at The Good Book Blog.
 His academic interests are in the New Testament (especially the Apostle Paul) and in the Apostolic Fathers (especially Polycarp).
 He really wants people to understand the centrality of Jesus Christ, the brevity of life, how to walk in the Spirit, and the importance of learning, loving, and living the Bible.

-- Bible Revival: Recommitting Ourselves to One Book (Weaver)
+- Bible Revival: Recommitting Ourselves to One Book (Weaver/Lexham)

 - Walking in the Spirit (Crossway)

-- Workbook in Romans: Arranged According to the History of Redemption (Weaver)
+- Workbook in Romans: Arranged According to the History of Redemption (Weaver/Lexham)